lenartlola/kitty.dots/README.md

 ### Theme
-		`Tip, thanks to Mano`
+		* Tip, thanks to Mano
 		kitty +kitten themes

 ### Progressing
-It is just a basic config but as I progress, I'll add more informations later on.
+It is just a basic config, but as I progress I'll add more informations later on.